IvayloGeorgiev1411/IvayloGeorgiev1411/README.md

 # 👋 Hello there!
 I'm Ivaylo.

-I'm a passionate **software developer** and recent graduate from [**Telerik Academy**](https://www.telerikacademy.com/), excited to dive deeper into the world of coding and technology.
+I'm a passionate **software developer** excited to dive deeper into the world of coding and technology.
 I enjoy building intuitive user interfaces and scalable applications using modern web technologies.

 ---